-- Copper chef pan – Of course, you’ll need to have the pan to begin with cooking.
+- Copper chef pan – Of course, you’ll need to have the pan, to begin with, cooking.
 It must complete this seasoning procedure before utilizing your fresh new cookware to prepare food.

-- One tablespoon of your choice oil – Vegetable oil is highly suggested for nonstick coating pans cookware.
+- One tablespoon of your choice oil – Vegetable oil is highly suggested for nonstick coating pans or cookware.
 You need a little amount of oil to coat your pan gently; don’t use too much.
 You may also use peanut oil, lard, canola oil, or grapeseed oil as alternatives.
 You should never use olive or butter oil since they tend to smoke more quickly.
 Choose oils with a high smoke point as a rule of thumb.